European Engineer: Qualification

 professional engineering competence (EUR ING Spec).

 Recognition of the qualification and title are generally not specifically incorporated into national law.
 In all cases approval is only after peer review by the appropriate national engineering society.
 The EU Directive 89/48/EEC generally exempts a bearer from additional examination in the European Union.
 Names are also placed on the EUR ING Register maintained by Engineers Europe in addition to national member registers.

 Ireland and the UK

-In Ireland and the United Kingdom, the Chartered Engineer title (8-12 year qualification process) is a prerequisite requirement for an application for the EUR ING title.
+In Ireland and the United Kingdom, the Chartered Engineer or Incorporated Engineer qualification is a prerequisite requirement for an application for the EUR ING title.
 In the United Kingdom the Privy Council has approved the use of the title, which can be displayed on a British passport.

 France

 In France, it is the association Engineers and Scientists of France (IESF) which manages the applications for the attribution of the title of European Engineer (EUR ING) with Engineers Europe.
 A Masters level engineering degree recognised by the state (Bac+5), together with a minimum of five years of experience and training is required for the application of the EUR ING title to Engineers Europe.